aronpammer/WebCrawler/README.md

 #### Running the created/prebuilt jar file (make sure you are still in the project root folder)
 ```
 $ java -jar <name of .jar file> <flags>
-Flags:
--website <url of the website> - required
--useragent <user agent to use to load the websites> - optional
--maxdepth <the maximum level of depth while crawling> - optional (default: 5)
--timeout <the timeout in milliseconds for loading the websites> - optional (default: 5000)
--verbose = print out log messages - optional
--optimistic = optimistic URL checking; don't add URLs to the queue that isn't in the same domain/subdomain - optional
+usage: WebCrawler [-?] [-keephashtags] [-maxdepth <arg>] [-optimistic]
+       [-timeout <arg>] [-useragent <arg>] [-verbose] [-website <arg>]
+ -?,--help          Print this message and exit
--keephashtags = An url with a different hashtag at the end is the same url - optional
+ -keephashtags      An url with a different hashtag at the end is the same
+                    url
+ -maxdepth <arg>    Maximum depth
+ -optimistic        Optimistic URL checking; don't add URLs to the queue
+                    that isn't in the same domain/subdomain
+ -timeout <arg>     Timeout to use while loading the websites
+ -useragent <arg>   The user agent to use to load the websites
+ -verbose           Output log messages
+ -website <arg>     The starting URL - REQUIRED

 example:
 $ java -jar <name of .jar file> -website "http://www.example.com/" -useragent "Mozilla/5.0 (Windows NT 6.1) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/41.0.2228.0 Safari/537.36" -maxdepth 2 -timout 3000 -verbose
 ```